 Secured transactions have two parts, responsibility and right.
 Bankruptcy, by itself, does not eliminate a lien.

-Responsibility — the debtor’s obligation to pay back their creditors in entirety.
-Bankruptcy removes a debtor’s personal liability for a debt, if the debt qualifies for discharge.
+The debtor’s obligation to pay back their creditors in entirety.
+Bankruptcy removes a debtor’s liability for a debt, if the debt qualifies for discharge.
 This keeps the creditor from suing a debtor and using a judicial lien to garnish a debtor’s wages or take funds from their bank accounts.

-Right — the creditor’s right to use the lien to recover the collateral.
+The creditor’s right to use the lien to recover the collateral.
 Creditors have the right to offset any balances you owe by selling the collateral and securing the debt.
-A creditor is able to repossess the property and sell it if a debtor does not pay back their debt.
-If collateral is not available, a creditor may sue the debtor personally for the value of the collateral.
+A creditor can repossess the property and sell it if a debtor does not pay back their debt.
+If t collateral is not available, a creditor may sue the debtor for the value of the collateral.

-Can Filing Bankruptcy Remove a Lien in Georgia?
+Can Filing for Chapter 7 Bankruptcy Remove a Lien in Georgia?

-Talk to a Chapter 7 Bankruptcy Lawyer Before Filing
+Talk to a Bankruptcy Lawyer Before Filing for Chapter 7 Bankruptcy

 Charles is absolutely a brilliant attorney!
 He is a critical thinker and determined problem solver.
 He is very accessible, even via text.
 If he is in court, his ability to multi-task, you can feel safe and secure in knowing he is handling any issues or concerns.
 I entrust him with my future, he is a uniquely talented attorney who always challenges himself to achieve the absolute best outcome for his clients.